 Her process was unique.
 Barbara used a roll of bond paper, folded accordion-style as if you were looking through the work.
 It was easy to organize the projects, placement, and work.
 She stressed the importance of including not only two-dimensional work but also three-dimensional and non-architectural to display a range of abilities.

-When we wrapped up, Barbara said be on time for work later.
+When we wrapped up, Barbara said be on time for work in the morning.
 I left her apartment I think around 1:30AM for the subway.
 I called her when I got in, thanking her.
 Well, I was late later that morning.
 I really made an effort but it did not pan out.
 She called me at work.
 I told her the truth.
 She laughed.

 I had a bouquet of white, yellow and orange flowers delivered to Barbara to thank her for her time.
 The colors were what determined the flowers, not the flowers themselves.
 It was really bright.
 She was preparing to leave on a trip and she gave it to a neighbor, Janet Bell.
 Janet and I connected amazingly enough!
 It was through Janet that I met Clyde Nocerino who became Rev. Raphael Azarius Francisco di Angelo in 1990.